-Today we will talk about a fantastic book, Can’t Hurt Me: Master Your Mind and Defy the Odds by David Goggins.
+Today we will discuss a fantastic book, Can’t Hurt Me: Master Your Mind and Defy the Odds by David Goggins.
 The name says it all.
 Master your mind and defy the odds.
-This book is about a guy who was bullied, beaten, and abused so much in his childhood.
+This book is about a guy who was bullied, beaten, and abused so much in childhood.
 This guy was a complete mess.
-He was overweight and not good in school, and he felt like a failure.
+He was overweight, not good in school, and feeling like a failure.
 But one day, everything changed.
 And this guy turned out to be David Goggins.

 Can’t Hurt Me is about how David Goggins transformed himself into one of America’s fittest athletes through self-discipline, mental toughness, and hard work; he went from being overweight and depressed to becoming a record-breaking athlete, inspiring military leader, and world-class personal trainer.
 When it comes to getting fit, a lot of us find excuses.